Policies & action

 Oil production

 Oil extraction has been the backbone of the Saudi economy for decades.
-Saudi Arabia is the world’s second largest oil producer after the United States and is OPEC’s leading oil producer (BP, 2023).
-It produced approximately 12% of the world’s oil in 2022 and held 17% of proven oil reserves.
+Saudi Arabia is the world’s second largest oil producer after the United States and is OPEC’s leading member (Energy Institute, 2025).
+It produced approximately 11% of the world’s oil in 2022 and holds 17% of proven oil reserves.

-Over the past two decades oil rents, which are the difference between crude oil market prices and production costs, have consistently contributed at least 20% of Saudi’s annual GDP (World Bank, 2021).
-This close dependency between Saudi’s GDP growth and the oil market puts the sustainable growth of Saudi’s economy at risk.
-Recent geopolitical conflicts have once more shown the vulnerability of the global oil market to exogenous shocks.
+Over the past two decades, oil rents, which are the difference between crude oil market prices and production costs, have consistently contributed at least 20% of Saudi’s annual GDP (World Bank, 2021).
+The dependency between Saudi’s GDP growth and the oil market puts sustainable growth of Saudi Arabia’s economy at risk.
+Recent geopolitical conflicts have again highlighted the vulnerability of the global oil market to exogenous shocks.

-Saudi Arabia does not plan to end investment in new oil production, which is required to hold global warming to 1.5°C (IEA, 2023a).
-While Aramco recently abandoned its plan to increase oil production capacity to 13 million barrels per day (mb/d) by 2027, this decision appears largely driven by strategic considerations rather than a commitment to phase out fossil fuels.
-This reversal reflects changes in the global oil market, including slowing demand growth and increased production from non-OPEC countries, particularly the U.S (FT, 2024).
+Saudi Arabia does not plan to end investment in new oil production, which is required to hold global warming to 1.5°C (IEA, 2023).
+While Aramco abandoned its plan to increase oil production capacity to 13 million barrels per day by 2027, this decision appears largely driven by strategic considerations rather than a commitment to phase out fossil fuels.
+It reflects changes in the global oil market, including slowing demand growth and increased production from non-OPEC countries, particularly the US (Wilson & Tani, 2024).

-The government’s current diversification plans include no scenario with a decline in global oil consumption in the coming decades, which is required to meet the objectives of the Paris Agreement and reach net zero CO2 emissions by mid-century (IEA, 2023a; IPCC, 2018).
-Both the “business-as-usual” and the “2030 renewable energy target” scenarios outlined in KAPSARC’s Energy Policy Solutions project hydrocarbon exports to significantly increase until 2050 (KAPSARC, 2021).
+The government’s current diversification plans do not include scenarios with a decline in global oil consumption in the coming decades, which is required to meet the objectives of the Paris Agreement and to reach net zero CO2 emissions by mid-century (IEA, 2023; IPCC, 2018).
+Both the "business-as-usual" and the "2030 renewable energy target" scenarios outlined in KAPSARC’s Energy Policy Solutions project hydrocarbon exports to significantly increase until 2050 (see Assumptions section for more information on the KAPSARC scenarios).

 Carbon capture and storage

 Saudi Arabia is betting on carbon capture and storage (CCS) technologies to reach its climate goals while sustaining its fossil fuel production and exports.
-As of 2024, it only had one operational CCS plant—which is used for enhanced oil recovery (EOR), rather than reducing emissions from fossil fuels (Global CCS Institute, 2023).
+CCS refers to technologies which use engineered methods to capture CO2 from a source and store it geologically - or use it elsewhere.
+CCS can be applied to a range of different CO2 sources in different sectors.
+As of 2025, Saudi Arabia only had one operational CCS plant which is used for enhanced oil recovery (EOR) (Global CCS Institute, 2025).

 The government has a target to capture and store 44 million tonnes of CO2 annually by 2035.
-To this end, Saudi Arabia is in the process of building a CCS hub at the industrial complex of Jubail, which it plans to capture CO2 from fossil gas plants.
-The hub is expected to be operational from 2027 and the plans are to capture up to nine million tonnes of CO2 per year from three Aramco fossil gas plants (The CCUS hub, 2023).
-But given the track record of CCS technology so far, these planned capture rates are questionable.
+To this end, Saudi Arabia is in the process of building a CCS hub at the industrial complex of Jubail to capture CO2 from fossil gas plants.
+The hub is expected to be operational from 2027 and the plans are to capture up to nine million tonnes of CO2 per year from three Aramco fossil gas plants (The CCUS Hub, 2023).
+But given the track record of CCS technology, these planned capture rates are contentious.

 CCS technologies are not commercially viable, nor are they proven at scale, despite large public subsidies for research and development globally.
-Relying on CCS to the extent Saudi Arabia is planning diverts attention and resources away from cost-effective mitigation options.
+Relying on CCS diverts attention and resources away from cost-effective mitigation options.
 The use of CCS should be limited to industrial applications where there are fewer options to reduce process emissions—not to reduce emissions from the electricity sector where there are cost-effective mitigation alternatives, not least because CCS does not remove 100% of emissions from power plants.
+Given the levelised cost of renewable energy, it would be far cheaper to increase renewable capacity than deploy CCS.

 Saudi Arabia is promoting the concept of a Circular Carbon Economy (CCE) to reduce emissions from oil and gas production (Luomi et al., 2021).
-This, however, only addresses a fraction of relevant emissions as most emissions come from fuel combustion rather than oil and gas extraction and processing.
+This, however, only addresses a fraction of relevant emissions, given that most emissions come from fuel combustion rather than oil and gas extraction and processing.
 Saudi Arabia’s CCE plans largely rely on the development and deployment of CSS technologies (Kingdom of Saudi Arabia, 2022).

 Transport

-The sector is primarily individual, road-based transport but the Kingdom has sought to expand its public transportation network in recent years.
+The transport sector is dominated by individual, road-based transport but the government has sought to expand its public transportation network in recent years.
 The King Abdulaziz Public Transport project is a major initiative to modernise transportation in the city of Riyadh.
-The capital is set to become the second city in Saudi Arabia with a metro network after the Makkah metro opened in 2010 (Saudi Gazette, 2020).
-Following a delay, the Riyadh metro system is set to open to passengers at the end of 2024 (Railway Technology, 2023; The M Metro Rail Guy, 2024).
+The capital is the second city in Saudi Arabia to have a metro network after the Makkah metro opened in 2010 (Saudi Gazette, 2020).
+Following a delay, the Riyadh metro system was inaugurated in November 2024 and is nearing completion in 2025 (RCRC, 2025).
+The Riyadh bus system is designed to complement the metro.

-The Saudi government has also taken steps to invest in rail transport; however, it remains unclear whether the new networks will be electric or diesel-powered.
-In 2010, it launched the Saudi Railway Master Plan, aiming to construct a 9,900-km network by 2040 (Oxford Business Group, 2020).
+The Saudi government has also taken steps to invest in rail transport.
+However, while the Haramain High-Speed Railway connecting Makkah and Medina is an electric line, most of Saudi Arabia’s other rail lines—particularly for freight and long-distance passenger travel—are powered by diesel.
+In 2010, the government launched the Saudi Railway Master Plan, aiming to construct a 9,900-km network by 2040 (OBG, 2020).
 The first phase, running until 2025, includes constructing and upgrading 5,500 km of tracks for freight and passenger transport, including interlinkages to the wider Gulf Cooperation Council (GCC) railway network.
 The light rail network in the smart city NEOM is complete as of 2024 (Godfrey, 2024).

 Electric vehicles

+EV adoption is increasing significantly, albeit at low levels: in 2021, there were 375 EVs on the road.
+By the end of 2023, the number had reached 12,000 (Cita EV, 2025).
 Despite the progress made, achieving Saudi Arabia’s 2030 EV target will be challenging.
-The government will need to accelerate the deployment of charging infrastructure and introduce incentives to promote greater EV adoption (Apricum, 2022).
+The government will need to accelerate the deployment of charging infrastructure and introduce additional measures to promote greater EV adoption (Oliphant et al., 2022).

 Buildings

-In 2012, the Saudi Energy Efficiency Center (SEEC) launched the Saudi Energy Efficiency Program (SEEP), which targets key sectors of the country’s economy (Kingdom of Saudi Arabia, 2022).
-Through this program, SEEC has introduced a series of measures in the building sector, including mandatory labelling for insulation materials and air conditioners (Acs).
-SEEC has also developed guidelines designed to optimise energy consumption in buildings, with a focus on Acs, washing machines, refrigerators, lighting, and heaters.
+In 2012, the Saudi Energy Efficiency Center (SEEC) launched the Saudi Energy Efficiency Program (SEEP), which targets several sectors of the country’s economy (Kingdom of Saudi Arabia, 2022).
+Through this program, SEEC has introduced a series of measures in the building sector, including energy efficiency standards and a mandatory labelling programme for insulation materials and air conditioners (ACs).
+SEEC has also developed guidelines designed to optimise energy consumption in buildings, with a focus on ACs, washing machines, refrigerators, lighting, and heaters.
 Since their introduction, these standards and guidelines have been further refined and continue to be enforced.

 Land use and forestry

 In 2012, the latest year for which national data is available, the land use and forestry sink only stood at 9 MtCO2e (UNFCCC, 2020), with forests covering a mere 0.5% of Saudi Arabia’s total land area in 2021 (World Bank, 2023).
-The government has announced plans to plant 450 million trees by 2030 and 10 billion trees over the coming decades as part of the Saudi Green Initiative.
-According to the government, this initiative foresees afforestation and land restoration measures increase the Kingdom’s forestry sink to 200 MtCO2e by 2030.
-Yet progress has been slow: by the end of 2023, Saudi Arabia had reportedly planted 44 million trees (Saudi & Middle East Green Initiatives, 2023).
+The government has announced plans to plant 450 million trees by 2030 and 10 billion trees over the coming decades as part of the Saudi Green Initiative (SGI).
+According to the government, this initiative foresees afforestation and land restoration measures to increase the Kingdom’s forestry sink to 200 MtCO2e by 2030.
+Yet progress is behind schedule: by mid-2025, Saudi Arabia had reportedly only planted 151 million trees (Aboalsaud, 2025).

 Methane

 At COP26, Saudi Arabia signed the Global Methane Pledge, in which signatories agreed to cut methane emissions in all sectors by 30% globally over the next decade.
 While its 2021 NDC does not have explicit emission reduction targets for non-CO2 gases, it includes several measures to manage methane emissions, such as the objective to achieve zero flaring in the oil and gas industry (Kingdom of Saudi Arabia, 2021b).
-However, Saudi Arabia is still planning to ramp-up its oil production capacity towards the end of the decade, making it in practice difficult to reduce its methane emissions.
+However, Saudi Arabia is still planning to ramp-up its oil production capacity towards the end of the decade, making it difficult—if not impossible—to reduce its methane emissions in line with the Global Methane Pledge.

 Further analysis